Music of Nigeria: Classical music

-In the 20th century, Nigeria produced a number of classical composers; these include Lazarus Ekwueme, Fela Sowande, Joshua Uzoigwe, Ayo Bankole, and Akin Euba.
+In the 20th century, Nigeria produced a number of classical composers; these include Samuel Akpabot (1932-2000), Ayo Bankole (1935-1976), Lazarus Ekwueme, Akin Euba (1935-2020), Fela Sowande (1905-1987) and Joshua Uzoigwe (1946-2005).
 Sowande was one of the first and most famous African composers in the Western classical tradition, and founder of the Nigerian art music tradition.
 Sowande was also an organist and jazz musician, incorporating these and elements of Nigerian folk music into his work.
-Echezonachukwu Nduka is poet and pianist, specializing in piano music by African and African-descent composers.
+Echezonachukwu Nduka, a Nigerian concert pianist and poet, specializes in the performance and recording of piano music by Nigerian composers and by extension, African composers working within the genre of African Pianism.